Praise and Celebration on Israel’s Independence Day

 Our Return to the Land

-So this year, while we might not have our large-scale festivities, we will still have tremendous joy and boundless gratitude to God.
-I hope that you will join me in praise and celebration, recalling that “This was the Lord’s doing; It is marvelous in our eyes.
+So this year, as the Jewish state celebrates 75 years of independence and The Fellowship celebrates 40 years of blessing the Jewish people, I hope you will join me in praise and celebration, recalling that “This was the Lord’s doing; It is marvelous in our eyes.
 This is the day the Lord has made; We will rejoice and be glad in it” (Psalms 118: 23-24 NKJV).